 The key word that summarises this quarter is change.
 A lot has happened since I last wrote.
 At the start of April I travelled to the Hostel Skills conference in Prague, Czech Republic.
 On the way there, I ended up running a spontaneous half-marathon in Vienna and breaking my Personal Best, finishing in 1 hour 24 minutes.
 After Vienna, I headed to Olomouc to Long Story Short Hostel & Cafe – a beautiful design-led hostel ran by my friend Eva – to host and help run an informal hostel gathering of owners, enthusiasts and bloggers from the travel industry.
 From there I headed to Prague for the conference and I finished my travels, spending a week in Leipzig and then flew back to Romania at the beginning of May.

 Then came the Camino.
 I spent 1 full month walking 1,000km from Seville to Santiago (more on that below), and that brought me up to mid-June, returning to Romania, and in the last couple of weeks, a lot of changes to our business have been made.
-The most significant change was that, after 4 years together, Sam, Jason and I came to a decision that Jason would leave Podstel indefinitely.

 Finally, once I returned from the Camino I also decided to join the gym.
 I gave myself immediate accountability by paying for a year upfront, since knowing myself, I don’t like wasting things I’ve already paid for.
 Going to the gym (especially lifting weights) is new for me, but Sam’s a long-time gym goer so he’s kindly coaching me for the first couple of months to make sure I develop a base understanding of the gym, as well as the correct postures and techniques for working out properly without injuring myself.